Notification policy

 Hint

-The following example will add a comment to the pull request that triggered the run, and will update that comment for every run state change, instead of creating new comments.
+Here's a rule to add a comment to the pull request that triggered the run and update that comment for every run state change, instead of creating new comments.

 1